 1. Define Your Career Goals

 First, make sure you know exactly which companies and job roles you want to apply for.
 Learn about each company and show how your skills match what they need.
-This means sending your resume in a way that shows you’re serious about working there.
+This means sending your executive resume in a way that shows you’re serious about working there.

 If you stand for everything, you stand for nothing.
 Be clear about what you want so you can find the right job offers.